Project Requests

 - Capital Project Prioritization Advisory Group (CPPAG) — A high-level advisory body that provides formal recommendations to the President on the prioritization of major capital projects.

-- Capital Renewal — A comprehensive replacement, upgrade, or modernization of existing building systems, finishes, or infrastructure that have reached the end of their useful life.
+- Capital Renewal — A comprehensive (with cost of $2M or greater) replacement, upgrade, or modernization of existing building systems, finishes, or infrastructure that have reached the end of their useful life.
+Capital renewal projects extend the functionality and value of campus facilities while improving performance, efficiency, and alignment with CSU’s academic and research mission.

-- Recapitalization — The strategic reinvestment in a facility or infrastructure system through repair, replacement, or modernization that restores value and prolongs service life.
+- Recapitalization — The strategic reinvestment in a facility or infrastructure system through comprehensive repair, replacement, or modernization that restores value and prolongs its service life.

 What is a project initiation process?